THINGS YOU NEED TO DO DURING DUE DILIGENCE

 15) Ask an attorney, CPA or advisor about any aspect of the purchase agreement or terms you don't understand.

-16) An experienced Laundromat professional to assist in the evaluation process.
+16) Ask an experienced Laundromat professional to assist in the evaluation process.

 17) The floor should be inspected to ensure that the concrete is not lifting/sinking and the tile is not cracked, broken or excessively worn.